 Trevor is a generalist litigator with a broad range of interests, but most of his practice deals in some way with public law.
 He acts most often as junior counsel for governments, public officials and statutory bodies, and for companies and individuals in heavily regulated industries.

-Trevor Bant is developing a generalist litigation practice in commercial and public law, with an emphasis on appeals and judicial reviews.
-He recently joined the firm after clerking at the Supreme Court of Canada and for the Chief Justice of British Columbia at our Court of Appeal.
+Trevor also has a busy and diverse appellate practice in which he relies on his experience clerking at the Supreme Court of Canada and for the Chief Justice of British Columbia at our Court of Appeal.

-Outside law, Trevor enjoys running, cycling, hiking, backcountry camping and vegetarian cooking.
+Outside law, Trevor enjoys endurance sports, yoga, backcountry camping and vegetarian cooking.

 Soprema Inc. v.
-Wolrige Mahon LLP, 2016 BCCA 471 (with Ken McEwan, Q.C.): counsel in an appeal concerning the test for implied waiver in court pleadings of solicitor-client privilege.
-The reasons for judgment, now the leading case in this province.
+Wolrige Mahon LLP, 2016 BCCA 471 (with Ken McEwan, Q.C.): an appeal concerning the test for implied waiver of solicitor-client privilege in court pleadings.